 How much space they will need?

 You must have a concrete idea about the space that they will need to offer an engaging live performance.
-While some bands prefer to play while standing at one place, there are others who move a lot while singing or playing a musical instrument.
+While some bands prefer to play while standing in one place, there are others who move a lot while singing or playing a musical instrument.
 Ask about the actual space dimensions that they need and then try to figure out whether you can offer the same or not.
 Some bands also demand a changing room.

 Number of hours for which they will perform